Most people I talk to look at the biceps as one single muscle rather than a muscle group.

 You’ll need an EZ bar and a preacher bench for these preacher curls, but it can be a really good investment.

-By slightly changing the angle of your arms and supporting them, you focus a lot more targeted tension on your brachialis biceps, the long head and the short head muscle group.
+By slightly changing the angle of your arms and supporting them while doing preacher curl, you focus a lot more targeted tension on your brachialis biceps, the long head and the short head muscle group.

-Set yourself up with a slightly wider grip width (wider than your shoulder-width grip) on the EZ bar with your elbows and triceps resting on the pad.
+Set yourself up with a slightly wider grip width (wider than your shoulder-width grip) on the EZ bar for preacher curl with your elbows and triceps resting on the pad.

 Start the preacher curls by pulling the EZ bar weight up towards your face, but stop just before you reach the full range of motion, holding the EZ bar in the firm grip right there in front of you.